Find out more details about each of my books at Eternal Foundations, my publishing website.

 I post helpful links multiple times a day on Twitter with the hashtag #buildalegacy.
 Add your comments and links!

 These Sponsors offer items that I use as personal “sign posts” of my spiritual legacy—home decor, jewelry, books, and seasonal gifts that communicate my faith.
 Enjoy!
+(Click on a photo to go to the website.)

-lisa leonard designs creates beautiful jewelry, decor, and celebration pieces for those who love family, faith, and friends.
+Lisa Leonard Designs creates beautiful jewelry, decor, and celebration pieces for those who love family, faith, and friends.
 This is a different collection than the one offered at Dayspring (above).
 Her website is one of my favorite places to sit and gaze in wonder.